The Best Pubs in Hobart for Good Food & Good Vibes

 Shipwrights Arms

-A true Hobart institution, Shipwrights Arms has been pouring pints and spinning yarns in Battery Point for 177 years—and it’s only getting better with age.
-Fresh from a stunning renovation, “Shippies” now blends old-world charm with modern polish, offering everything from a glass-walled pavilion to a snug, firelit retreat.
-The small bar oozes intimacy, while the iconic original bar stays true to its roots.
-Seafood takes centre stage here, paired with top-tier Tassie wines and crisp local brews that make every sip and bite worth savouring.
+A true Hobart institution, Shipwrights Arms has been pouring pints and spinning stories in Battery Point for 177 years — and it only gets better with age.
+Fresh from a stunning renovation, “Shippies” blends old-world charm with modern polish, from a glass-walled pavilion to a snug, firelit retreat.
+The small bar hums with intimacy, while the original bar stays faithful to its roots.
+Seafood takes centre stage, paired with top-tier Tassie wines and crisp local brews, making every bite and sip something to savour.

 29 Trumpeter Street, Battery Point